The Chinese Emperor

 - Gradual erosion of vitality through powerful vested interests (eunuchs, officials, Empresses).

-- Internal division and loss of power of Emperor.
+- Internal division and diminution of Imperial power.

 - Decline and fall of the dynasty by rebellion.